 In reviewing the information about this data breach, I discovered that it happened to a collection of websites that focus mostly on technical forums.
 It took me a while to figure out which of those sites I had registered on, and after checking each one I discovered an old account on a web development website.
 I didn’t even remember that I had an account on this site; after all, it’s been more years than I care to count since I last did any web development work.

 After resetting my password on this account, I reviewed my history, and the last account activity I could find dates back to 2003.
-Yes, 2003 – back before Twitter or Facebook had even been created, before any of my kids were born, and before Napoleon Dynamite danced his way into movie history.
+Yes, 2003 – back before modern social media had even been created, before any of my kids were born, and before Napoleon Dynamite danced his way into movie history.
 People were still buying Compaq computers (remember the iPaq?), George W. Bush was still in his first term as President, and Friends was still on TV.
 The point is that 2003 was a lifetime ago, and yet the digital trail for a resource I hadn’t used in over a dozen years found its way to my inbox on a Saturday morning in 2016.
 Remember, the internet never forgets.

 So what do you do with this?
 Very simply, be cautious of the trail you leave: